jonhenrikaavitsland/frontendmentor/src/app/components/blog-preview-card/README-template.md

 ### What I learned

-Haven't really learnt anything new from this project, but my goal is to just get some experience working with Next.
+My goal is to get some volume in coding with Next.

 ### Continued development

-I will be coding the more and more challenging challenges from Frontend Mentor in this repo in the time to come.
+I will further work on Frontend Mentor challenges, I will begin to involve Typescript going forward.

 ## Author